quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Spoofed ACK Attack

-An attacker receives an STK from the server and then releases the IP address on which it received the STK.
+An attacker might be able to receive an address validation token ({{address-validation}}) from the server and then releases the IP address it used to acquire that token.
 The attacker may, in the future, spoof this same address (which now presumably addresses a different endpoint), and initiate a 0-RTT connection with a server on the victim's behalf.
-The attacker then spoofs ACK frames to the server which cause the server to potentially drown the victim in data.
+The attacker can then spoof ACK frames to the server which cause the server to send excessive amounts of data toward the new owner of the IP address.

 There are two possible mitigations to this attack.
 The simplest one is that a server can unilaterally create a gap in packet-number space.
 In the non-attack